AndrasKovacs/dawg-gen/README.md

 ### Possible improvements

-* Currently there is a small (< 0,1%) variance in output size, most likely because the hashing of memory addresses changes across runs, which changes the iteration order of some hash tables.
-I haven't tracked down the exact cause of this; it'd be reassuring to eliminate this and optimize compression to the best cases of the variance.
+- Currently there is a small (< 0,1%) variance in output size, most likely because the hashes of memory addresses vary across runs, which changes the iteration order of some hash tables.
+I haven't tracked down the exact cause of this; it'd be reassuring to eliminate this and optimize compression to the be near the best case of the current variance.

-* Doing a C++ port.
+- Doing a C++ port.
 I have a C++ implementation of a simpler algorithm that produces about 10% bigger output and runs in 390ms for the TWL06 dictionary.
 The Python version of that algorithm runs in 6,6 sec.
 A C++ port for the more complicated algorithm should produce a comparable speedup (though debugging such C++ often compromises my mental balance).

-* Implementing the 3-byte node-packing.
-I think I'll do that shortly.